DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 ### Optional Properties

-Much of the time, we’ll find ourselves dealing with objects that might have a property set.
+Much of the time, we'll find ourselves dealing with objects that might have a property set.
 In those cases, we can mark those properties as optional by adding a question mark (?) to the end of their names.

 ```ts
 interface PaintOptions {